25 Best Treks in the World

 Why You Want to Go: Starting with a scenic boat ride, the entire hike delivers world famous views, incredible scenery, mind blowing wildflowers and if you’re lucky plenty of wildlife including moose, caribou and bears.
 If you’ve never hiked off of a formal trail, this one will teach you a thing or two – and will be a fine test of your navigation skills.

-Best Time to Go: January to March, June and July
+Best Time to Go: September

 15. Best treks in the world – Tichka to Toubkal hike in the Atlas Mountains, Morocco